kusari-network/kusari-docs/docs/validator-guides/validator.md

 !!! warning
     **Never disclose your Keystore file or your 12/24 words seed phrase.**

-Before we start with the creation of both accounts please consider to download the Polkadot{.js} browser extension is our recommended way to create substrate based accounts.
-[Pokadot.js](https://polkadot.js.org/extension/) is very comparable with Meta Mask for Ethereum especially in terms of usability, security and functionality.
+Before we start with the creation of both accounts please consider to download the Polkadot{.js} browser extension is our recommended way to create substrate based accounts. <a href="https://polkadot.js.org/extension/" target="_blank">Pokadot.js</a> is very comparable with Meta Mask for Ethereum especially in terms of usability, security and functionality.

 !!! tip
-    :point_right: Download [Pokadot.js](https://polkadot.js.org/extension/) browser extension
+    :point_right: Download <a href="https://polkadot.js.org/extension/" target="_blank">Pokadot.js</a> browser extension

 ### Create the Controller Account

-**Step 1:** Open the [Polkadot{.js}](https://polkadot.js.org/extension/) browser extension by clicking the logo on the top bar of your browser.
+**Step 1:** Open the <a href="https://polkadot.js.org/extension/" target="_blank">Pokadot.js</a> browser extension by clicking the logo on the top bar of your browser.
 You will see a browser popup, not unlike the one below.

 ![browser_extension](assets/polkadot_plugin_js.png#center)